boy on motor activity

 Developmental Milestones for Young Children

 Each child develops at his or her own pace, but by watching these milestones, you can know how your child is developing.
-If your child is late in doing several activities listed, or your have concerns that your child is not reaching some of these milestones, then you should speak to your child’s doctor.
+If your child is late in doing several activities listed, or you have concerns that your child is not reaching some of these milestones, then you should speak to your child’s doctor.

 Milestones Checklist Birth to 3 Months